 Yes, private antitrust claims can be brought in parallel.
-However, these stand-alone private claims are rather uncommon as most claimants prefer to base their litigation on the fining decision, which is binding for the courts (see question 5).
-Also, the competition authorities’ proceedings suspend the limitation period of antitrust damage claims (see question 22), which allows claimants to wait for the fining decision in order to base their claims on its binding effect.
+However, these stand-alone private claims are rather uncommon as most claimants prefer to base their litigation claims on the competition authority’s fining decision, which is binding for the courts (see question 5).
+Also, the competition authorities’ proceedings suspend the limitation period of antitrust damages claims (see question 22), which allows claimants to wait for the fining decision to base their claims on its binding effect.

 It lies in the discretion of the court to stay the proceedings while a related public investigation or proceeding (or an appeal) is pending.
-Some commentators take the view that Article 16 of the Regulation 1/2003 requires the court to stay the proceedings while there are pending investigations by the EU Commission, following the Court of Justice of the European Union’s (ECJ) Masterfood decision (Paragraph 57).
-There is no such obligation with regard to proceedings initiated by the FCO, Section 33b (previously Section 33(4)) GWB (Act against Restraints of Competition).
+Some commentators take the view that Article 16 of the Regulation (EC) No 1/2003 requires the court to stay the proceedings while there are pending investigations by the EU Commission, following the Court of Justice of the European Union’s (ECJ) Masterfood decision (Paragraph 57).
+There is no such obligation with regard to proceedings initiated by the FCO.

-Findings by the EU Commission in decisions are binding in follow-on private antitrust cases, according to Article 16 of the Regulation 1/2003.
-According to Section 33b GWB, final decisions by German and other EU Member States’ competition authorities (including final decisions of competent courts of such EU Member States acting as such competition authority) are binding in follow-on private antitrust cases only with regard to damages claims.
-This extends to appeal judgments by the courts.
+Findings by the EU Commission in decisions are binding in follow-on private antitrust cases, according to Article 16 of the Regulation (EC) No 1/2003.
+According to Section 33(b) GWB, final decisions by German and other EU Member States’ competition authorities (including final decisions of competent courts of EU Member States acting as such competition authority) are binding in follow-on private antitrust cases with regard to damages claims.
 Fining decisions of non-EU competition authorities are not binding, but might nevertheless have a persuasive effect in follow-on damages proceedings.

 The binding effect means that in the follow-on proceedings it is irrefutably established that the addressees of the fining decision violated antitrust law.
-However, the binding effect does not comprise the existence of harm and its causal relationship to the competition law infringement (see question 23).
+However, the binding effect does not extend to the existence of harm and its causal relationship to the competition law infringement (see question 23).